Overview

 • Exact LUT color fidelity

-Exports are suitable for press kits, long-form reviews, large-format prints, and professional publication.
+Exports are suitable for press kits, long-form reviews, large-format prints, and professional publications.

 The interface is designed to stay out of the way: